-IPM completed a transformational business pivot by acquiring Newtek Technology Solutions and divesting its consumer-focused Paltalk/Camfrog applications to become an enterprise IT services company.
+IPM completed a transformational business pivot by acquiring Newtek Technology Solutions and divesting its consumer-focused Paltalk, Camfrog, and Vumber applications, fundamentally shifting from consumer software to enterprise IT services.

 Liabilities grew 97.7% — significant increase in debt or obligations, assess impact on financial flexibility.